 When Simon asked how we’d all enjoyed our stay at Londolozi, Dave mentioned that I was still 10 birds short of my goal for 100 birds.
 It was really a joke, but next morning as we climbed into the vehicle, Simon said, “10 today, eh?”
 And he worked the whole morning to get those final birds.

-Check out a few of our favorite birds.
+Check out a few of our favorite bird photos.

 What to expect on an African safari

 Our experience was beyond incredible.
 We stayed in extraordinary game reserves, with luxury accommodations.
-But even if you choose a less expensive trip, you will follow much the same schedule.
-Up before dawn, early morning game drive, and back for breakfast and the day off.
+But even if you choose a less expensive trip in southern Africa, you will follow much the same schedule.
+Up before dawn, early morning game drives, and back for breakfast and the midday off.
 Nap a bit if you’d like!
-Then off for the afternoon game drive.
+Then it’s time for the afternoon game drive.
 There are long days, but being in nature will keep you refreshed.
 Read about a typical day on safari.

 [A day on safari in East Africa might follow a different pattern, especially if you are going to see the Great Migration.
 Read about what to expect on an African safari in East Africa ]